blackducksoftware/synopsys-detect/documentation/src/main/markdown/components/inspectors.md

 There are currently three inspectors that [solution_name] might download and one internally coded inspector.

-If [solution_name] decides that your package manager requries an external inspector you must either be online or have the applicable air gap files available.
+If [solution_name] decides that your package manager requires an external inspector you must either be online or have the applicable air gap files available.

 ## Gradle inspector